Project-READ-Literacy-Network/prln-website/content/_global/footer.md

 #### Our Mission

-Our mission is to provide any adult or family in Waterloo Wellington with access to literacy training.
+We are committed to providing any adult or family in Waterloo-Wellington with access to literacy training.